With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreSerenity Behavioral Health Systems Mcduffie Behavioral Health Services is a mental health facility in Thomson, GA, located at 306 Greenway Street, in the 30824 zip code.
-Serenity Behavioral Health Systems Mcduffie Behavioral Health Services provides outpatient treatment and telemedicine/telehealth.
-Serenity Behavioral Health Systems Mcduffie Behavioral Health Services provides trauma therapy, cognitive behavioral therapy and individual psychotherapy to young adults, adults and seniors 65 or older.
-Some other services available at Serenity Behavioral Health Systems Mcduffie Behavioral Health Services include suicide prevention services, psychosocial rehabilitation services and court-ordered outpatient treatment.
+Serenity Behavioral Health Systems Mcduffie Behavioral Health Services provides telemedicine/telehealth and outpatient treatment.
+Serenity Behavioral Health Systems Mcduffie Behavioral Health Services provides cognitive behavioral therapy, group therapy and psychotropic medication to young adults, seniors 65 or older and adults.
+Some other services available at Serenity Behavioral Health Systems Mcduffie Behavioral Health Services include case management, psychosocial rehabilitation services and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.